t6nut/ugv-interface/README.md

 ## 🤖 AI Disclosure

-Some parts of the code structure and documentation were assisted by AI (ChatGPT), including modular breakdown, toast library integration, and suggestions on Vue 3 best practices.
+Some parts of the code structure and documentation were assisted by AI (ChatGPT, Copilot), including modular breakdown, toast library integration, and suggestions on Vue 3 best practices.

 ---